 MSc Industrial and Environmental Biotechnology

-The master’s programme in Industrial and Environmental Biotechnology provides a deep understanding of how to design and operate state-of-the-art life science-based processes, with respect to product quality, sustainability and finance.
-Graduates have the competencies and skills to use cells, cell components and biomolecules to produce commodities such as food, biofuel and biomaterials, for the development of a sustainable society.
+The master’s programme in Industrial and Environmental Biotechnology provides a deep understanding of how to design and operate state-of-the-art life science-based production processes, with respect to product quality, sustainability and finance.
+Graduates have the competencies and skills to use cells, cell components and biomolecules to produce commodities such as chemicals, food, biofuel and biomaterials, for the development of a sustainable society.

 Industrial and Environmental Biotechnology at KTH

 The two-year programme comprises advanced courses regarding biotechnological tools used for the development of industrial processes, sustainable production of commodities and the impact of such processes on the environment and the society.
-The education provided is comprehensive and prepares students for future carriers in Sweden or internationally in a private and public sector.
+The education provided is comprehensive and prepares students for future careers in Sweden or internationally in a private and public sector.

-Courses comprise both theoretical knowledge and practical application from experimental design, to production, analysis of the output, and performing life cycle analyses of the produced entity.
+Courses comprise both theoretical knowledge and practical application from fundamental science via experimental design, to production, analysis of the output, and performing life cycle analyses of the produced entity.
 The curriculum provides a cross-platform approach to enable students to acquire a unique and individualised expertise that appeal to a wide span of employers.
 Students train problem-solving skills, project management as well as professional communication.
 During the last term of the programme, students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world to acquire specialisation within a relevant topic.

 Find out what students from the programme think about their time at KTH.

 Graduates from KTH have the knowledge and the necessary tools to improve the society in a sustainable way, as sustainable development is an integral part of all programmes.
-The Biotechnology sector is considered to be one of the main players in the development of a sustainable society and able to tackle current and future societal challenges.
+The Industrial Biotechnology sector is considered to be one of the main players in the development of a sustainable society and able to tackle current and future societal challenges.
 The courses focus on topics related to the majority of the 17 sustainable development goals.
-The master’s programme in Industrial and Environmental Biotechnology prepares students for carriers focusing on the development of more effective and environmentally friendly production of commodities.
+The master’s programme in Industrial and Environmental Biotechnology prepares students for careers focusing on the development of more effective and environmentally friendly production of commodities.
 The three key sustainable development goals that are best aligned with the master's programme in Industrial and Environmental Biotechnology are: